systelab/config-server-repository/README.md

-# config-server-repository
+# Configuration Repository
-Repository for Configuration Server
+This is the configuration repository for the systelab/config-server.